Tackling the traffickers, UK hotels learn how to combat

 But a new British law designed to stamp out slavery could help hotels to clean up their supply chains, Garbers said.

-The Modern Slavery Bill, which became law in March, requires British businesses to disclose what action they have taken to ensure their products and services are free of slave labor.
+The Modern Slavery Bill, which became law in March, requires British businesses to disclose what action they have taken to ensure their products and services are free of slave labour.

 “The hospitality sector is starting to act and the pressure from the top will filter down to the subcontractors.”

-Anti-Slavery International, a London-based rights organization, welcomed the training initiative but warned of poor recruitment standards across the sector.
+Anti-Slavery International, a London-based rights organisation, welcomed the training initiative but warned of poor recruitment standards across the sector.

 Many hotels in Britain hand control of their workforce to recruitment agencies, leaving the sector open to abuse and exploitation, according to press officer Jakub Sobik.